nycmeshnet/nycmesh.net/content/gsg/index.md

 **Fiber bypass August 2023**

 Fiber is now running as before through underground conduits.
 The fiber bypass has been removed and the POE sealed.
+Invoice is still outstanding

 **Recent apartment speed tests**